 Who is expected to follow the Code?

-- Manufacturers, distributors, and retailers of any of the above items
+- Manufacturers and distributors of any of the above items

 What must be on the label?